junxit/us-congress-bills-114/bill.md

       >       - **(ii)** A quantitative and qualitative assessment of the impact of the sharing of such cyber threat indicators with the Federal Government on privacy and civil liberties of specific persons.
       >       - **(iii)** The adequacy of any steps taken by the Federal Government to reduce such impact.
       >     - **(E)** A review of actions taken by the Federal Government based on cyber threat indicators shared with the Federal Government under this section or such Act, including the appropriateness of any subsequent use or dissemination of such cyber threat indicators by a Federal entity under this section or section 4 of such Act.
-      >     - **(F)** A description of any significant violations of the requirements of this section or such Act by the Federal Government.
+      >     - **(F)** A description of any significant violations of the requirements of this section or such Act by the Federal Government—
+      >       - **(i)** an assessment of all reports of officers, employees, and agents of the Federal Government misusing information provided to the Federal Government under the Protecting Cyber Networks Act or this section, without regard to whether the misuse was knowing or wilful; and
+      >       - **(ii)** an assessment of all disciplinary actions taken against such officers, employees, and agents.
       >     - **(G)** A summary of the number and type of non-Federal entities that received classified cyber threat indicators from the Federal Government under this section or such Act and an evaluation of the risks and benefits of sharing such cyber threat indicators.
+      >     - **(H)** An assessment of any personal information of or information identifying a specific person not directly related to a cybersecurity threat that—
+      >       - **(i)** was shared by a non-Federal entity with the Federal Government under this Act in contravention of section 3(d)(2); or
+      >       - **(ii)** was shared within the Federal Government under this Act in contravention of the guidelines required by section 4(b).
       >   - **(3)** *Recommendations* Each report submitted under paragraph (1) may include such recommendations as the heads of the appropriate Federal entities may have for improvements or modifications to the authorities and processes under this section or such Act.
       >   - **(4)** *Form of report* Each report required by paragraph (1) shall be submitted in unclassified form, but may include a classified annex.
+      >   - **(5)** *Public availability of reports* The Director of National Intelligence shall make publicly available the unclassified portion of each report required by paragraph (1).

   - **(2)** *Initial report* The first report required under subsection (c) of section 111 of the National Security Act of 1947, as inserted by paragraph (1) of this subsection, shall be submitted not later than one year after the date of the enactment of this Act.
 - **(b)** *Reports on privacy and civil liberties*
   - **(1)** *Biennial report from Privacy and Civil Liberties Oversight Board*
     - **(A)** *In general* Section 1061(e) of the Intelligence Reform and Terrorism Prevention Act of 2004 (42 U.S.C.
 2000ee(e)) is amended by adding at the end the following new paragraph:
-      > - **(3)** *Biennial report on certain cyber activities* The Privacy and Civil Liberties Oversight Board shall biennially submit to Congress and the President a report containing—
+      > - **(3)** *Biennial report on certain cyber activities*
+      >   - **(A)** *Report required* The Privacy and Civil Liberties Oversight Board shall biennially submit to Congress and the President a report containing—
-      >   - **(A)** an assessment of the privacy and civil liberties impact of the activities carried out under the Protecting Cyber Networks Act and the amendments made by such Act; and
+      >     - **(i)** an assessment of the privacy and civil liberties impact of the activities carried out under the Protecting Cyber Networks Act and the amendments made by such Act; and
-      >   - **(B)** an assessment of the sufficiency of the policies, procedures, and guidelines established pursuant to section 4 of the Protecting Cyber Networks Act and the amendments made by such section 4 in addressing privacy and civil liberties concerns.
+      >     - **(ii)** an assessment of the sufficiency of the policies, procedures, and guidelines established pursuant to section 4 of the Protecting Cyber Networks Act and the amendments made by such section 4 in addressing privacy and civil liberties concerns.
+      >   - **(B)** *Recommendations* Each report submitted under this paragraph may include such recommendations as the Privacy and Civil Liberties Oversight Board may have for improvements or modifications to the authorities under the Protecting Cyber Networks Act or the amendments made by such Act.
+      >   - **(C)** *Form* Each report required under this paragraph shall be submitted in unclassified form, but may include a classified annex.
+      >   - **(D)** *Public availability of reports* The Privacy and Civil Liberties Oversight Board shall make publicly available the unclassified portion of each report required by subparagraph (A).

     - **(B)** *Initial report* The first report required under paragraph (3) of section 1061(e) of the Intelligence Reform and Terrorism Prevention Act of 2004 (42 U.S.C.
 2000ee(e)), as added by subparagraph (A) of this paragraph, shall be submitted not later than 2 years after the date of the enactment of this Act.
   - **(2)** *Biennial report of Inspectors general*